MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/power-query-referenced-queries.md

 This article targets you as a data modeler working with Power BI Desktop.
 It provides you with guidance when defining Power Query queries that reference other queries.

-Let's be clear about what this means: _The logic of a referenced query is the source of another query._
+Let's be clear about what this means: _When a query references a second query, it's as though the steps in the second query are combined with, and run before, the steps in the first query._

 Consider several queries: **Query1** sources data from a web service, and its load is disabled. **Query2**, **Query3**, and **Query4** all reference **Query1**, and their outputs are loaded to the data model.